replicatedhq/replicated-docs/docs/enterprise/installing-overview.md

 You can automate application installation in online and air-gapped environments using the KOTS CLI.
 In an automated installation, you provide all the information required to install and deploy the application with the `kots install` command, rather than providing this information in the Replicated Admin Console.

-For more information, see [Installing with the CLI](/enterprise/installing-existing-cluster-automation).
+For more information, see [Installing with the KOTS CLI](/enterprise/installing-existing-cluster-automation).

 ## KOTS Installations Without Object Storage